KxSystems/docs/docs/wp/card-counters/index.md

 Examples of these countermeasures are shuffling more frequently, reducing the number of hands played, and not permitting mid-game entry.

-The purpose of this paper is to highlight a use case of kdb+ with ESPs to detect card counters in the game of Blackjack in real-time.
-Kdb+ offers an unrivalled performance advantage when it comes to capturing, analyzing and storing massive amounts of data in a very short space of time, making it the data-storage technology of choice for many financial institutions across the globe, and more recently other industries such as telecommunications and pharma.
+The purpose of this paper is to highlight a use case of kdb+ with ESPs to detect card counters in the game of Blackjack in real-time. kdb+ offers an unrivalled performance advantage when it comes to capturing, analyzing and storing massive amounts of data in a very short space of time, making it the data-storage technology of choice for many financial institutions across the globe, and more recently other industries such as telecommunications and pharma.

 All tests were run using kdb+ version 3.5 (2017.04.10)